sjlaurino/SlapGame/directions/README.md

 ### Step 7 - Testing Time
 1. You should now have a functioning application.
-Test the following
-  - In the panel header you should see an indicator for Health, Name, and Hits; their respective values should be 100, "Whatever Name       You Chose", and 0.
+Test the following X  - In the panel header you should see an indicator for Health, Name, and Hits; their respective values should be 100, "Whatever Name       You Chose", and 0.
-  - Click the slap button, you should see the target health drop to 99 and hit count to 1.
+   X -  X Click the slap button, you should see the target health drop to 99 and hit count to 1.
-  - Click the punch button, you should see the target health drop to 94 and hit count to 2.
+   X - Click the punch button, you should see the target health drop to 94 and hit count to 2.
-  - Finally click the Kick button, you should see the target health drop to 84 and hit count to 3.
+   X - Finally click the Kick button, you should see the target health drop to 84 and hit count to 3.
-  - Keep pressing buttons...
+   X - Keep pressing buttons...
 What happens when the target has been hit for over 100 hit points?
 Why does this happen?

 ### Requirements
-  - Visualization:
+ X - Visualization:
-      - Current Health and Health Updates are visible while game is being played
+      X  - Current Health and Health Updates are visible while game is being played X - Functionality:
-  - Functionality:
-      - 3 Buttons to affect status in varying amounts
+     X   - 3 Buttons to affect status in varying amounts